Difference Between Because and As

 Key Takeaways

-1. “Because” is used to indicate a cause or reason, while “as” can also indicate a reason but is often used to express simultaneity or describe actions happening simultaneously.
+1. “Because” is used to indicate a cause or reason, while “as” can also indicate a reason but is used to express simultaneity or describe actions happening simultaneously.

 2. “Because” is followed by a clause with a subject and verb, whereas “as” can be followed by a clause or a prepositional phrase.